louis-parent/Quill/README.md

 - `--midrange-space` : Used for medium space
 - `--far-space` : Used for biggest space

+#### Rounding

+There are four rounding radius :

+- `--soft-rounded-radius` : Used for discrete radius
+- `--rounded-radius` : Used as the standard radius
+- `--very-rounded-radius` : Used for oval elements like pills
+- `--circular-radius` : Used for circular elements

 ### Classes

 To apply style from **Quill**, you must use classes on element to customize them.